SHAPE

 • 3 lunches at hyper-local, family-run restaurants

-• One shared dinner with local NGOs, centered on exchange and impact
+• 1 shared dinner with local NGOs, centered on exchange and impact

 • Farewell dinner at a beloved local spot